Darley Dale: Dale Road Methodist Church

 Situated on Dale Road, close to the Whitworth Institute, this was built in 1904.
 It superseded the Wesleyan Chapel in Two Dales.

 Hackney Methodist Church

 This was built in 1908 to replace a smaller Primitive Methodist chapel nearby on Greenaway Lane.
 It is now a private residence.

 Darley Hillside Methodist Church

 The church was built on Moor Lane in 1912 to replace an earlier building on Lumb Lane.
-It was part of the same circuit as Dale Road Methodist Church, but is now closed and converted into a community centre building.
+It was part of the same circuit as Dale Road Methodist Church, but is now closed and converted into a community centre.

 Whitworth legacy

 Sir Joseph Whitworth, the 19th-century machine toolmaker and engineer, lived at Stancliffe Hall in Darley Dale for the last 13 years of his life.
 He died in Monte Carlo in 1887, aged 83, and was buried at St. Helen's Church.
 During his lifetime he drew up plans for the village and these were fulfilled thanks to generous endowments from his estate.
 He had, according to his biographer Terence Kilburn, hoped to build a comprehensive village college but his wife, Louisa, preferred a social centre.
 The Institute and Park was a compromise and is just one of the things the Whitworths did to enrich the lives of Darley Dale's inhabitants.